 NOTE: We recommend Stellar Competent Cells (Section III.K) for cloning of lentiviral and retroviral vectors.
 Propagation of vectors containing repeat sequences such as viral LTRs using other strains of E. coli may result in plasmid rearrangements.
 Stellar Competent Cells are provided with all In-Fusion HD Cloning Systems.

 Figure 3.
 The In-Fusion HD Single-Tube Cloning Protocol.

-Depending on which pLVX-TRE3G vector you are using, the recommended linearization sites and forward/reverse primer designs are as follows:
+The recommended linearization sites and forward/reverse primer designs are as follows: